 The good news is that there is also a common exception to the statute of limitations.
 The discovery rule is an exception specifically geared towards injured people who were not immediately aware of their injury or the defendant’s potential negligence.

 For example, in a state with a two-year limitation for personal injury claims, the discovery rule would determine the statute of limitation to begin only after the plaintiff knew they were injured and knew who caused the harm.
 In addition to this, the plaintiff could have received sufficient notice of the injury or responsible party.

 Because of the complexity of these types of cases, it is critical to always consult with both a medical professional and qualified personal injury attorney after a slip and fall accident.
 The experienced litigators at The Brown Firm PLLC are dedicated to defending your rights and seeking appropriate compensation from the negligent parties.

 Understanding your situation is important.
-If you are looking for more information or would like to discuss your case, call our firm or send us a message online to set up a free initial consultation
+If you are looking for more information or would like to discuss your case, call our firm or send us a message online to set up an initial consultation